mlabs-haskell/casper-examples/voting-dapp/README.md

   "name": "counter_package_hash"
 }
 ```

-This is the hash we will need later.

 (Leave this terminal open - we will need it 🙂)

 #### Step 9 - interact with the contract

-After frontend is launched, 1st thing you should to is to click `Init` button.
-Then following happens:
+After launching the frontend and deploying the `3d-party-contract`, the first thing you should do int he frontend UI is click the `Init` button.
+When you do this, the following happens:

-- App will request access to Casper account and set required data to the state.
-Casper Wallet will open asking to choose and connect account.
-I had no time to implement account switching according to the events from Casper Waller SDK, so if account is switched - press `Init` again.
-Also, when page is refreshed you may need to click `Init` to set key again - this is my bad - lacking of experience and couldn't figure out how to make it better in the time I had.
-Also, sometimes I see error `CasperWalletProvider is not a function` - don't know the cause, page reload w/o cache helps.
+- The app will request access to the Casper account and set the required data to the state.
+Casper Wallet will open and ask you to choose and connect your account.
+If you switch accounts, press `Init` again.
+Also, sometimes you may need to click `Init` again after refreshing the page to set the keys.
+This is a result of my lack of experience, and I couldn't figure out how to make it better in the time I had.
+Sometimes an error message may appear saying `CasperWalletProvider is not a function`.
+I'm not sure what causes this, but reloading the page without cache helps here.
-- After key is set application will make request to `query-service` to get `package hash` of the governor contract.
-Then it will use `CasperClient` from `casper-js-sdk` to find `contract hash` by `package hash`.
-For whatever reason `Contract` client from `casper-js-sdk` needs `contract hash` to call the contract, and fails with `package hash`.
-Casper natively support contracts upgrade, and different versions of contracts wit different hashes are "stored under" `package hash`.
-So user can call specific version of contract using `package hash` and version, or just call latest version with just `package hash`.
-Odra uses `package hash` to call contracts, `casper-client` can use both.
-But `casper-js-sdk` needs `contract hash`.
+- After the key is set, the application will make a request to the `query-service` to get the `package hash` of the governor contract.
+Then it will use `CasperClient` from `casper-js-sdk` to find the `contract hash` using the `package hash`.
+For some reason, the `Contract` client from `casper-js-sdk` needs the `contract hash` to call the contract and fails with the `package hash`.
+Casper natively supports contracts upgrade, and different versions of contracts with different hashes are stored under the single `package hash`.
+So the user can call a specific version of the contract using the `package hash` and version, or just call the latest version with just the `package hash`.
+Odra uses the `package hash` to call contracts, and `casper-client` can use both.
+However, `casper-js-sdk` needs the `contract hash`.

-If everything went OK, you should see current public key hash, contract hash and package hash above of the form.
+If everything went well, you should see the current public key hash, contract hash, and package hash above the form.

-Now to the proposals.
-Using the below you can create proposals.
+Now, let's move on to the proposals.
+You can create proposals using the form below.

-From left to right you can specify (there is no validation there really):
+You can specify the following from left to right (there is no validation done here):

 - Proposal description
-- Information required to call external contract.
+- Information required to call an external contract.
 This information will be stored on-chain as part of the proposal.
-Call will be executed if proposal receives majority of "YES" votes:
+The call will be executed if the proposal receives a majority of "YES" votes:
     - Package hash of the contract.
-Remember, that Odra uses `package hash` to call contracts.
-So use hash acquired during [3d-party-contract-deploy](#step-8---3d-party-contract).
+Remember that Odra uses the `package hash` to call contracts.
+So, use the hash acquired during [3d-party-contract-deploy]](#step-8---3d-party-contract).
     - Contract entry point to call.
-In case of `3d-party-contract` it will be `counter_inc`
+In case of `3d-party-contract`, it will be `counter_inc`.
-  - Argument for the entry point. `counter_inc` accepts number.
-I had no time to make it possible to pass any set of arguments supported by contract entry points though the form, so here arguments type is limited by `number`.
-There is no limits on smart contract side - it will accept any serialized arguments, that frontend will supply to it.
-But currently frontend code has only arguments required for `counter_inc` hardcoded - see [submit function in NewProposal.tsx](./voting-frontend/src/NewProposal.tsx).
+    - Argument for the entry point. `counter_inc` accepts a number.
+I had no time to make it possible to pass any set of arguments supported by contract entry points through the form, so here arguments type is limited by `number`.
+There are no limits on the smart contract side - it will accept any serialized arguments that the frontend will supply to it.
+But currently, the frontend code has only arguments required for `counter_inc` hardcoded - see [submit function in NewProposal.tsx](./voting-frontend/src/NewProposal.tsx).

-After form is filled, click `Add Proposal`.
-It will ask you to sign deploy with Casper Wallet extension and then send deploy to the node.
-You can monitor the process in browser console, but alert will also popup when deployment will succeed or fail.
+After filling out the form, click on `Add Proposal`.
+This will prompt you to sign the deployment with the Casper Wallet extension and then send the deployment to the node.
+You can monitor the process in the browser console, but an alert will also pop up when the deployment succeeds or fails.

-When deploy is finished, you can refresh the page so app will query proposals.
-They should appear under the form.
-From here you can one on them (one vote per key) nad then finalize voting.
-If proposal received majority of "YES" votes, contract call stored inside the proposal will be execute.
-If it fails you will see an error and proposal will stay un-finalized (with current logic).
+Once the deployment is finished, you can refresh the page so that the app can query newly created proposals.
+Proposals should appear under the form.
+From here, you can vote on them (one vote per key) and then finalize the voting.
+If the proposal receives a majority of "YES" votes, the contract call stored inside the proposal will be executed.
+If it fails, you will see an error, and the proposal will remain unfinalized (with the current logic).

-If call to the `3d-party-contract` was used (and you don't have that many options with the current frontend 🙂) and it was executed during finalization, you can check if call to `3d-party-contract` was executed successfully.
+If a call to the `3d-party-contract` was used (and you don't have that many options with the current frontend 🙂) and it was executed during finalization, you can check if the call to the `3d-party-contract` was executed successfully.

-Go back to `3d-party-contract` directory and from there run:
+Go back to `3d-party-contract` terminal and from there run:

 ```
 ./query-state.sh "counter/count"